PastaFosil/DataAnalysis/README.md

 Exercises contains the coursework produced.

 Proyecto contains the scripts used for the project on analyzing data from the Mexico City subway in order to predict its future influx via a logistic regresion algorithm.

+Proyecto/Graphs contains the graphs of the influx analysis.